ro-nald/template-tf-backend-az/README.md

 ## Troubleshooting

 A common issue is that the Azure Entra ID user group (or Azure AD user group) has not yet been created, which must be done manually rather than via Terraform.

+## Upcoming Features

+- Restrict network access using Virtual Networks to improve security posture.
+- Create GitHub workflow(s) to monitor for any upgrades to the provider versions, and whether there are any changes required to configurations for Azure resources (e.g. a resource or key becomes deprecated).
+  - This should run on a regular basis, e.g. once a week or once a month.